milkyway-multimedia/ss-external-analytics/README.md

 ```

 # IMPORTANT
 The javascript is added on the onAfterInit method for the controller.
 This means that in your actions you have to take care of the analytics collection before this extension is reached.
-This is due to Controller not having the same entry
+This is due to Controller not having the same entry point as RequestHandler

 To fix this, you must set in your config: